Content

 While browsing the internet, you might come across guys passionate about the benefits of semen retention, claiming that avoiding ejaculation does wonders for their physical health.

-If you’re thinking of joining them, keep reading to take a closer look at the scientific evidence behind the practice, including potential benefits and risks and how to do semen retention properly.
+If you’re thinking of joining them, keep reading to take a closer look at the scientific evidence behind the practice, including potential benefits, risks, and how to do semen retention properly.

 Content

 First off, what is semen retention?
-Colloquially referred to as “blue balls” and more broadly known as sexual continence, semen retention is the practice of avoiding ejaculation.
-This can include regular ejaculation or frequent ejaculation during an abstinence period.
+Colloquially referred to as “blue balls” and more broadly known as sexual continence, semen retention is the practice of avoiding ejaculation during an abstinence period.

 The practice of ejaculatory abstinence has grown in popularity, thanks in part to social media.
 But semen retention isn’t new.

 Another trend that might come up in the same context as semen retention is NoFap.
-This practice is different from semen retention, however, in that it advocates for abstinence from masturbation and sexual practices to treat porn addiction and pornography-induced sexual dysfunction.
+This practice is different from semen retention.
+It advocates for abstinence from masturbation and sexual practices to treat porn addiction and pornography-induced sexual dysfunction.

 While semen retention and NoFap have different objectives, they both promote periods of abstinence as a means of achieving sexual health benefits.